Funding Your DegreeFind out more about financial aid opportunities below

 There are two types of financial aid that are available through the US Department of Education.
 Pell Grants are monies given for educational purposes and do not have to be paid back to the government.
 Student Loans are temporary loans of money but they are not free and will need to be paid back to the government once the degree has been completed or the student has stopped taking classes.

-Students seeking financial aid must fill out the application on the website at www.FAFSA.ed.gov.
-Our school code is 015463.
+Students seeking financial aid must fill out the Free Application for Federal Student Aid (FAFSA) at www.FAFSA.ed.gov.
+Hobe Sound Bible College’s school code is 015463.
 The FAFSA must be completed whether a student is applying for a Pell Grant or is wanting a Student Loan.
-The application is good for the entire school year (summer, fall, and spring).
+The application is good for an entire school year (summer, fall, and spring).

-Our program is set up on a seven-week basis, and we have two sessions each semester, including the summer.
+Each class session lasts seven weeks with two sessions occurring per semester.
 Funding is determined according to each session.
 Two courses is considered a full load and one course is considered part-time.
-Funding for Pell is provided for two semesters, or four sessions.
-These four sessions can be any four sessions of our school year (summer, fall, or spring).
-Or, considered another way, Pell Grants can be used for any eight individual courses during the year, combining full-time and part-time loads during the sessions.
+Funding for Pell is provided for three semesters, or six sessions.
+Considered another way, Pell Grants can be used for up to twelve individual courses during the year.

-Funding for the session is submitted to the government after the drop period which is 2 weeks after the course begins.
+Funding for the session is submitted to the government after the drop/add period which is 2 weeks after the course begins.

 If a student receives more money than what the courses cost, this money can either be used for out-of pocket expenses or can be left in the student account to cover additional future courses not covered by Pell Grants.
 If a student desires to receive this extra money for personal expenses, it must be requested from the business office.
 However, because of the pay-back policy of the federal government for withdrawal from courses (determined by how long a student stays enrolled in a class), no monies will be sent to the student until the courses have been completed at the end of the session.